tagohd/mono/Chat Logs/2023 Chat Logs/(6) June 2023 Chat Logs.md

 >- The existence of fate, and the inevitability thereof
 >- Fucked up ideas of enlightenment
 >- Gay furries go brrr
->- Wizard Divorce or: if two wizards were in the mana plane and one killed the other with a spell, would that be fucked up or what?
+>- Wizard Divorce or: if two wizards were in the [[mana plane]] and one killed the other with a spell, would that be fucked up or what?

+#general #plot-ideas #character-ideas #place-ideas